Standard Door Thickness

 Handle Height Matters

-The issue you will find is that manufacturers of door hardware are left in a quandry.
+The issue for door handle manufacturers is how to cater for varying door thickness.
 There are numerous door thickness' and only so many fixing bolts they can supply to go through the thickness of a door.

 Supply and Demand